matheusmurta/node-kanban/README.md

- RESTful API with Express, PostgreSQL, Sequelize and Node
+ RESTful API Kanban App with Express, PostgreSQL, Sequelize and Node